12 Types of Security Guards and What They Do

 To this end, in-house guards are often trained, or retired, security guards (or former police or military personnel) and can hit the ground running.
 All they need to learn is the particulars of the company they’ve been employed by.

 A stationary guard stays in a particular spot for the entirety of their shift.
 Subsequently, they tend to have a specific task to carry out and are required to stay focused on it.
 Perhaps the best example of stationary guards is the stoic, red-and-black-clad, royal guards that are famously positioned outside Buckingham Palace and other London landmarks.
-But a less glamorous and more common, and admittedly less glamorous, example of a stationary guard is a car park attendant.
+But a more common, and admittedly less glamorous, example of a stationary guard is a car park attendant.

 Stationary guards are usually posted at multiple, specific points around a site.
 These positions are picked strategically so each guard can see the others.
 Another common function of a stationary guard is being stationed in a monitoring control room so they can surveil all of the footage captured by security cameras.